utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-slice-vs-splice.md

 ## JavaScript Slice

-To start, these are both arrays manipulating methods, but let's see what makes the `slice` one unique.
+These are both arrays manipulating methods, but let's see what makes the `slice` unique.

 The main difference is that the `slice` method copies a part of the original array.
 It does not change the original one.